 In early 2016, The Province of Ontario launched two new Disaster Relief Assistance Programs.
-The new Programs are Disaster Recovery Assistance for Ontarians and the Municipal Disaster Recovery Assistance Program.
+The new Programs are Disaster Recovery Assistance for Ontarians (DRAO) and the Municipal Disaster Recovery Assistance Program (MDRAP).
 These new programs replace the Ontario Disaster Relief Assistance Program (ODRAP).

-The Disaster Recovery Assistance for Ontarians Program targets residents, small businesses, farmers and not for profit organizations.
+The DRAO Program targets residents, small businesses, farmers and not for profit organizations.
 The program is administered entirely by the Province and a municipal request is not required to activate the program.
 There is no municipal fundraising or Disaster Relief Committees.